hkirk/swtafp-slides/slides/02/02-function-types.md

 ## First-class citizens

-* Functions in F# are first class citizen
+* Functions in F# are first class citizen<!-- .element: class="fragment" data-fragment-index="0" -->
-  * functions can be input and output from functions
+  * functions can be input and output from functions<!-- .element: class="fragment" data-fragment-index="0" -->
-* First-order functions
+* First-order functions<!-- .element: class="fragment" data-fragment-index="1" -->
-  * *values* as paramters and/or returns values
+  * *values* as paramters and/or returns values<!-- .element: class="fragment" data-fragment-index="1" -->
-* Higher order functions
+* Higher order functions<!-- .element: class="fragment" data-fragment-index="2" -->
-  * *functions* as parameters and/or return functions
+  * *functions* as parameters and/or return functions<!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
 C#, Java, etc also have functions as first class citizen